 Getting Around Barahona

-You’ll also find gua-guas (local buses) who have some beach routes, but best to take these unless you know the unpredictable routes and know some Spanish.
+You’ll also find gua guas (local buses) that have some beach routes, but best to take these unless you know the unpredictable routes and know some Spanish.

 Island life is waiting for you